 Annual canvass frequently asked questions

-Your annual canvass form (Household Enquiry Form) is being sent out in early July.
-Here we answer some of the commonly asked questions about the canvass and what you should do.
+From 2020 the way the annual canvass is carried out changes.
+Here are some of the commonly asked questions about the canvass and what you should do.

 If you have a question that's not answered here, please contact us.

-No, you don't need to return the paper form if you have completed the form online.
+No, you don’t need to return any paper communication if you have responded online or by using the Freephone number.

 You can register to vote if you are: